SumoLogic/sumologic-documentation/docs/manage/security/saml/set-up-saml.md

 1. (Optional) **Sign Authn Request**.
 If you select this option, Sumo will send signed Authn requests to your IdP.
 When you click this option, a Sumo-provided X-509 certificate is displayed.
 You can configure your IDP with this certificate, to use to verify the signature of the Authn requests sent by Sumo.

    :::note
    The X-509 certificate provided for Authn Request signing can also be used to configure encrypted assertions.
-Please reference your IdP documentation for instructions for how to configure encrypted assertions.
+For details, see your IdP documentation for instructions on how to configure encrypted assertions.
    :::

 1. If you are done configuring optional SAML features, click **Add** to save your changes, and proceed to [Review SAML configuration](set-up-saml.md).
 To configure optional SAML features, see the following section.